-Signing up for the free Digit account couldn't have been easier.
+Signing up for a Digit account couldn't have been easier.
 It was a quick 3 step process that I completed in about 5 minutes.

 - First, Go to Digit.co via this invite link, and enter your full name, email address and password.

 - Next, enter your mobile phone number.
 (The site's features work primarily via text message)